 The state won’t waste any time building its case against you.
 The sooner you call, the sooner we can get started on building a strong defense for you.

 If you are caught shoplifting in Phoenix, the penalty you face depends on the value of the item stolen and the particular circumstances surrounding the theft.
 This can make the difference in whether you get charged with a misdemeanor or felony.

-In either case, make sure to consult with an experienced Phoenix criminal lawyer to minimize the consequences of your arrest.
+In either case, make sure to consult with an experienced Phoenix criminal defense attorney to minimize the consequences of your arrest.

 The attorneys at Orent Law Offices, PLC have over 33 years of experience in criminal law.
 We know the laws that will apply to your case inside and out.
 We know the defenses available to you and can identify the one(s) that are best suited for your particular case.

 Our skilled defense team will work hard to keep your shoplifting offense off of your criminal record.

 Shoplifting is one of the most common crimes committed in Phoenix.
 In fact, according to one study, 1 out of 11 people admit to having taken something from a store without paying for it.
 However, shoplifting is a serious crime.
 It has a significant impact on your community as well as the economy.

 Note that the shoplifting laws in Arizona only apply to goods taken from a store.
 A store is defined as any establishment where merchandise is displayed for sale.
 This means that it is not considered shoplifting if you take an item from someone’s house, for example.

 Keep in mind that shoplifting does not require you to actually remove an item from the store.
 Instead, the crime occurs in any of the following situations: